shamin2/Portfolio_Website/README.md

 - **Projects**: A showcase of my projects, with links to live demos and source code.
 - **Contact Form**: A form to reach out to me directly for inquiries or collaborations.

+## 🤝 Contributing

+Special thanks to [Hossem](https://github.com/hossem7) for helping fix some small bugs in the project.
+Your contributions are greatly appreciated!

 ## 📧 Contact

 Author: Shamin Yasar